Urgent Care for Travelers

 Travel with confidence, wherever you go

-At Indigo, we make it easy to get care before your trip, during travel preparation, or when symptoms show up unexpectedly.
+At Indigo, we make it easy to get care before your trip, while you’re traveling, or when symptoms show up unexpectedly on vacation.

 Frequently Asked Questions

-During your visit, a provider will review your travel itinerary, health history, and planned activities to help identify potential health risks.
-You’ll receive personalized guidance, recommended precautions, and prescriptions for travel-related medications if needed.
+During your visit, an Indigo provider will review your travel plans, health history, and destination-specific risks to help you prepare for your trip.
+You’ll receive personalized recommendations, prevention guidance, and travel-related prescriptions if appropriate.

 Insurance coverage varies by plan.
-Some plans may cover the medical consultation, while travel-specific care may be considered non-covered or elective.
-Check with your insurance provider for details
+Many insurance plans cover the medical visit, but coverage for travel-related care and prescriptions may differ.
+We recommend checking with your insurance provider for specific benefit details.

 Book ahead or walk-in